morisawausa/_vfvisualizer/README.md

 We'll go through each of these steps in detail here.

+**Note:** At Occupant Fonts, we use Glyphs.app for most of our drawing.
+These instructions are based on coming from Glyphs.app, where you're working with `.glyphs` sources, and you need to convert them to `.designspace` / `.ufo`.
+If you're in Robofont, you're one step ahead, and you should be skip to step 3.

-#### 1. Preparing your Source file
+### 1. Preparing your Source file

 In order to find the alternate glyphs that you want to use in substitutions, you need to assign them to unicode values.
 This lets the browser render them, and ensures that they'll be searchable by glyph name in the visualizer interface.
 Luckily, we can assign these glyphs to "private unicodes" that aren't assigned to key bindings by default.
 This means you won't be able to type them, but they'll show up in the visualizer, and the web browser will be able to render them.

 [Private unicodes](http://www.unicode.org/faq/private_use.html#:~:text=There%20are%20three%20ranges%20of,Private%20Use%20Area%20(PUA).) are just unicode values in the range `E000` to `FF8F`, giving us **6,400** possible substitution glyphs.
 If you need more than 6,400 substitution glyphs, there are more private unicode ranges further out in "unicode space" – although if you're managing thousands of substitutions, this might not be the best tool for you.

 You're free to assign any of these values to each of your substitution glyphs.
-It doesn't matter which. [(In fact, we have a script in the "Strings" that assignes random, private unicodes to the selected glyphs.)](https://github.com/morisawausa/_GlyphsScripts/blob/master/Strings/Assign%20Private%20Unicodes.py)
+It doesn't matter which.
+A simple script in Glyphs or Robofont could be used to accomplish this.

 Cyrus also recommends a consistent naming convention for your substitution glyphs.
 He uses `{glyph name}.sub_bar` for most glyphs with this kind of behavior.
 This also makes it easy to search for substitutions, by searching for "sub" or "bar" in the visualizer.

-#### 2. Installing Tools
+### 2. Installing Tools

 You might not have the required commands for building `.ufo` files and font binaries installed right now.
 You can install all the required tools (`glyphs2ufo` and `fontmake`) by installing the `fontmake` package.
 To do this, open your terminal and run: